atrahhdis/mahasivipassana/content/the-progress-of-insight-map.md

 bookToc: true
 ---

-# Progress of Insight Map
+# The Progress of Insight Map

 For an extended analysis of the map (stages) of the progress of insight, please read **Chapter 6** from the [Manual of Insight]({{< ref "the-manual-of-insight.md" >}}).